sanjana707/Poke_the_dots/README.md

 # Poke_the_dots
-This is a game created using Python
+It is a fun game created using the pygame library of Python.
+The player has to click the mouse button at the right time to prevent the dots from touching each other.